-If you need to place the antenna at a distance from the altimeter, you can replace the antenna with an edge-mounted SMA connector, and then run 50Ω coax from the board to the antenna.
+If you need to place the UHF antenna at a distance from the altimeter, you can replace the antenna with an edge-mounted SMA connector, and then run ${50\Omega}$ coax from the board to the antenna.
 Building a remote antenna is beyond the scope of this manual.

-3. Preserving GPS Reception
+Preserving GPS Reception

-The GPS antenna and receiver in TeleMetrum are highly sensitive and normally have no trouble tracking enough satellites to provide accurate position information for recovering the rocket.
-However, there are many ways to attenuate the GPS signal.
+The GPS antenna and receiver used in TeleMetrum and TeleMega is highly sensitive and normally have no trouble tracking enough satellites to provide accurate position information for recovering the rocket.
+However, there are many ways the GPS signal can end up attenuated, negatively affecting GPS performance.

-- Conductive tubing or coatings.
+- 1. Conductive tubing or coatings.
 Carbon fiber and metal tubing, or metallic paint will all dramatically attenuate the GPS signal.
 We've never heard of anyone successfully receiving GPS from inside these materials. - 2.
 Metal components near the GPS patch antenna.
 These will de-tune the patch antenna, changing the resonant frequency away from the L1 carrier and reduce the effectiveness of the antenna.
 You can place as much stuff as you like beneath the antenna as that's covered with a ground plane.
 But, keep wires and metal out from above the patch antenna.

-4. Radio Frequency Interference
+Radio Frequency Interference